BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-08-04-active-directory-homelab.markdown

 ![CTRL ALT DEL](/img/WindowsServerCtrl+Alt+Del.png)

 Once in, we'll be greeted by the **Server Manager** application.
-This is what we'll use to create our Active Directory environment.
+This is what we'll use to create our Active Directory environment later.

 ## Downloading and Installing the Ubuntu Server